minuptt/ThiPhan_Portfolio/index.md

 * Discovering and analyzing about HIV estimated prevalence of people ages from 15 to 49 in the world from 1979 to 2011
 ![](/images/prj1_mean_charts.png)
 ---
 [Project 2: Gender Pay Gap Salary Prediction](/https://github.com/minuptt/Gender_Pay_Salary_Prediction)

+* Cleaning data
+* Take random 500 samples / 5000 sample to analyze the income gap between female and male employees.
+* Draw charts that show the relationships of them.
+* Define confidence interval and P-value to validate the hypothesis
 ![](images/prj2_income.png)
 ---
 [Project 3 Title](http://example.com/)